timk01/timk01/README.md

 ***

+in July, 2024 successfully graduated GPB IT Factory 2024 for java engineers

+(repository link will be here a bit later)

+***

 In August 2023 i started job4j-course (from scratch in order to renew knowledge and close some gaps where they are)

 Level #1:<br />